 - Krelay-int, Krelay-enc: The Krelay-int and Krelay-enc are used in the chosen confidentiality and integrity algorithms respectively for protecting PC5-S signalling, PC5 RRC signalling, and PC5 user plane data.
 These keys are equivalent to NRPIK and NRPEK as specified in TS 33.536 [6].
 They are derived from Krelay-sess and are refreshed automatically every time Krelay-sess is changed.

-6.3.3.3.4 5G ProSe Remote UE Secondary Authentication via a 5G ProSe Layer-3 UE-to-Network Relay without N3IWF
+6.3.3.3.4 Void